ibm-cloud-docs/BlockStorage/ordering-snapshots.md

 A volume with numerous changes and a lengthy retention period needs more space than a volume with moderate changes and a moderate retention schedule.
 An example for the first type is a high change rate database.
 An example for the second type is a VMware&reg; datastore.

-If you take 12 hourly snapshots of 500 GB of actual data, and the change rate is 1 percent between each snapshot, you end up with 60 GB for snapshots.
+If you take 12 hourly snapshots of 500 GB of actual data, and the change rate is 1% between each snapshot, you end up with 60 GB for snapshots.

     *(5-GB Rate of Change) x (12 hourly snapshots) = (60 GB of used space)*

-Conversely, if that 500 GB of actual data, with 12 hourly snapshots, saw 10 percent of change every hour, the snapshot space that is used is 600 GB.
+Conversely, if that 500 GB of actual data, with 12 hourly snapshots, saw 10% of change every hour, the snapshot space that is used is 600 GB.

     *(50-GB Rate of Change) x (12 hourly snapshots) = (600 GB of used space)*